 Conclusion

-Hong Kong is a city to experience connected: MTR, maps, translation, and taxis at your fingertips from the moment you land.
-With an eSIM, you have data from Chek Lap Kok, solid coverage throughout the city (including the subway), and your Spanish number intact for calls.
+Hong Kong is a city to experience while connected: MTR, maps, translation, and taxis at your fingertips from the moment you land.
+With an eSIM, you'll have data from Chek Lap Kok, solid coverage throughout the city (including the metro), and your Spanish number intact for calls.
 Prepare your Hong Kong eSIM with PuraSim and leave the terminal already connected to explore the skyline without losing a second.